 I created a new website (subdomain) where we uploaded some of our pre-loved items that we no longer use but still in good condition.
 It’s not wise to keep them, so we decided to just sell and earn from it.
 Most of the items are hiking apparels.
 On the second day of his online shop, we already sold a backpack.
 The following week, we sold a rainjacket.
 Although we don’t have daily sales, it’s still good to know that we were able to have some small earnings from our pre-loved items.

 Aside from Amazon Affiliate that I mentioned earlier, we also signed up on different affiliate programs.
-Since Wyatt’s website is basically about his adventures and travels, we have the Agoda Travel Affiliate and the Airbnb Referral Program.
+Since Wyatt’s website is basically about his adventures and travels, we have the Agoda and Klook Affiliate program.
 We don’t earn much from this but we just have them on the site, just in case.

 There are a lot of affiliate programs out there but as of now, we’re happy with Amazon Affiliate.
 This is where Wyatt gets his monthly earnings without doing anything.
 It’s just there and we’re able to convert some of his site visitors to Amazon customers.
 We’re also in the process of creating his own Youtube Channel and we hope that he’ll be able to earn from there as well soon.